pradyumnabits/distr-comp-assignment1/README.md

 2. Navigate to the `server1` directory.

-Start Server 1 using Uvicorn with the following command (you can specify a custom port if needed, default is 8000): sh ./server2.sh {port-number}
+Start Server 1 with the following command (you can specify a custom port if needed, default is 8000): sh ./server2.sh {port-number}
-Alternatively  run the following command uvicorn server1:app --reload --port 8000
+Alternatively  run the following command, uvicorn server1:app --reload --port 8000